✔ A four-bedroom house’s triple glazing will typically cost £6,000-£7,000

 The energy efficiency of a window is measured by its U-value, which refers to how well a window prevents heat from escaping your home.
 The lower the numerical U-value, the better.

-Curious about the difference between double and triple glazing?
-Well, double glazed windows are typically given a U-value of 1.6, whereas triple glazed windows are rated an impressive 0.8.
+Double glazed windows are typically given a U-value of 1.6, whereas triple glazed windows are rated an impressive 0.8.
 This means that by simply adding an extra level of insulation, triple glazed windows are proven to provide you with even more warmth throughout the year.

 Triple glazing’s superior thermal performance also means it has an energy rating of A++, which is the highest possible rating.
 To compare, the maximum energy rating that double glazed windows have received is A+, and although this is still impressive, it’s no triple glazing standard.

 When it comes to thermal performance, triple glazing wins this round hands down.

 Not only can this extra layer of insulation seal in all of this precious heat, but it can also block out all of that unwanted noise.
 If you live on a particularly rowdy street and find yourself struggling to sleep through the noise, this investment might be your saviour.